 Retail Recalibration Key to Success in Hybrid Customer Era

-Manhattan Associates Inc. (NASDAQ: MANH) has announced the findings of its latest international research, highlighting the need for retailers to keep up with the pace of evolving consumer expectations.
-It also revealed a retail landscape where the lines between physical and digital commerce are becoming increasingly blurred.
+Today at its 2022 European Exchange customer conference, Manhattan Associates Inc. (NASDAQ: MANH) announced the findings of its latest international research, highlighting the need for retailers to keep up with the pace of evolving consumer expectations.
+It also revealed a retail landscape where the lines between physical and digital commerce are becoming increasingly opaque and complicated.

 The global retail industry has grown accustomed to disruption.
 Over the past decade, it has witnessed seismic structural shifts as the sector transformed for the digital era and the pandemic upended shopping habits further, thrusting billions of consumers into a more digital world.